corkili/invoice_idea/web/WEB-INF/vendors/jquery.easy-pie-chart/Readme.md

 ## Test
-To run the test just use the karma adapter of grunt: `grunt test`
+To run the OCR just use the karma adapter of grunt: `grunt OCR`